 The views from the seafood restaurants here are spectacular… giving you the sights towards the Ajache mountains flanking Papagayo and Playa Blanca.
 You can also see the small fish farm just off the coast where they breed sea bass… and the Isle of Lobos when it is clear.

 La Gería is the main wine growing region of Lanzarote, and the black hillsides are covered with “zocos”, which are small dugouts, each containing a vine… and protected by a low stone wall.
 This enables moisture to get to the vines overnight, whilst also allowing them protection from the Lanzarote wind and sun.

 Uga is a small town between Macher and Yaiza, and has a sprinking of houses.
 There are only a couple of places to eat, but on Saturdays there is a Farmer’s market.

 San Bartolomé is a residential town, linked by a main road to Arrecife.
 The road between the two plays host to the Hospital, a number of warehouse stores, and car spares shops.
 San Bartolome also includes an area called Mozaga, producing its own wines.

 Montaña Blanca, not to be confused with Mancha Blanca, is another predminantly residential area.
 It has one of my favourite places to eat, “Mi Garaje”, which serves up the best goat stew I’ve had since moving here – a large bowlful for only €4.50

-Guime is another residential village, popular with expats.
+Guime is another residential village.
 At one end of the village, the properties have phenomenal views over the airport and Puerto del Carmen.

 Yaiza is the capital of the municipality of the same name.
 It has often been voted the prettiest village in Spain.
 There are a number of places to eat – but Yaiza is mostly known for its stunning nativity display at Christmas (called a Belen)